A NSW Government website

 Where do the guidelines apply?

-The guidelines apply to the entire NSW coastal zone.
-The NSW coastal zone consists of the coastal wetlands and littoral rainforests area, coastal vulnerability area, coastal environment area and coastal use areas.
-You can view these areas on the department’s spatial viewer.
+The guidelines apply across the NSW coastal zone.
+The NSW coastal zone consists of the coastal wetlands and littoral rainforests area, coastal vulnerability area, coastal environment area and coastal use area as mapped under State Environmental Planning Policy (Resilience and Hazards) 2021.

 The guidelines: